josh182014/Sprint-Challenge--Testing/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. In Jest, what are the differences between `describe()` and `it()` globals, and what are good uses for them?

+Describe is describing the part of the application you are testing and it is telling you what you should expect it to do.

 1. What is the point of `Test Driven Development`?
 What do you think about this approach?

+This approach is when you write tests before actually writing your code.
+The idea is that you know what result you want back and then you go and implement it.
+I don't prefer this way.
+I prefer to test my code as I go and add features as needed.

 1. Mention three types of automated tests.

+Unit testing, integration testing, end-to-end testing.

 ## Project Set Up